Keaweʻīkekahialiʻiokamoku: Biography

 Keawe was believed to have lived from 1660 to 1725.
 He was son of Keakealaniwahine, the ruling Queen of Hawaii and Kanaloakapulehu.
 He is sometimes referred to as King Keawe II, since prior to him his ancestor was Keawe-nui-a-'Umi.

-Keawe was surnamed "ʻīkekahialiʻiokamoku".
+His full name Keawe-ʻī-kekahi-aliʻi-o-ka-moku means "Keawe, the foremost chief of the island".

 Keaweʻīkekahialiʻiokamoku, a strong leader, ruled over much of the Big Island except district of Hilo which was still independent.
 He is said to have been an enterprising and stirring chief, who traveled all over the eight islands, and obtained a reputation for bravery and prudent management of his island.
 It appears that in some manner he composed the troubles that had disturbed the peace during his mother's time; mainly the conflict between the independent ʻI family of Hilo.
 It was not by force or by conquest, for in that case, and so near to our times, some traces of it would certainly have been preserved in the legends.
 He probably accomplished the tranquility of the island through diplomacy, as he himself married Lonomaʻaikanaka, the daughter of Ahu-a-ʻI, and he afterwards married his son Kalaninuiomamao to Ahia, the granddaughter of Kuaʻana-a-ʻI and cousin to Kuahuia's son, Mokulani, and thus by this double marriage securing the peace and allegiance of the Hilo chiefs.
 The other districts do not seem to have shared in the resistance made by the Hilo chiefs to the authority of the King, at least the name of no district chief of note or influence has been recorded as having been so engaged.